wangyishen/personalwebsite/content/publication/2018_isgteu_oscillation/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "*IEEE ISGT Europe*, Sarajevo, Bosnia and Herzegovina, Oct." publication_short = "*IEEE ISGT Europe*, Sarajevo, Bosnia and Herzegovina, Oct."
+publication = "*IEEE ISGT Europe*, Sarajevo, Bosnia and Herzegovina, Oct.
+2018." publication_short = "*IEEE ISGT Europe*"

 # Abstract and optional shortened version.
-abstract = ""
-abstract_short = ""
+abstract = "Hilbert-Huang transform (HHT) has drawn significant attention in power system analysis due to its capability to deal with dynamic signal and provide instantaneous characteristics such as frequency, damping, and amplitudes.
+However, its short-comings, including mode mixing and end effects, are as significant as its advantages.
+A preliminary result of an Extended Kalman Filter (EKF) method to enhance HHT and hopefully to overcome these disadvantages is presented in this paper.
+The proposal first removes dynamic DC components in signals using empirical mode decomposition.
+Then an EKF model is applied to extract instant coefficients.
+Numerical results using simulated and real-world low-frequency oscillation data suggest the proposal can help to overcome the mode mixing and end effects with a properly chosen number of modes." abstract_short = ""

 # Is this a selected publication? (true/false)